Skip to main content

 Use a smaller model to speed up generation:

-firectl create deployment accounts/fireworks/models/llama-v3p3-70b-instruct \
+firectl deployment create accounts/fireworks/models/llama-v3p3-70b-instruct \

 --draft-model="accounts/fireworks/models/llama-v3p2-1b-instruct" \